krishnamurali892/Album/README.md

 This is a simple android appliaction which is developed on MVVM Architectural design pattern by using Kotlin programming language.

-By referring code of this app you can learn android appliaction development concepts like
+By referring this app you can learn android appliaction development concepts like

 MVVM
  - Its a architectural pattern, through which your all modules are loosely coupled, so your app is easily testable and maintainable